CCALI/a2jauthor/wiki/PM2 Node Manager.md

 pm2 start npm --name "templates-api" -- run start
 ```

-the name "authordev-api" in this example is arbitrary, it helps to identify the process when running commands like `pm2 list`.
+the name "templates-api" in this example is arbitrary, it helps to identify the process when running commands like `pm2 list`.
 E.g:

 | App name | id | mode | pid | status | restart | uptime | memory | watching
 |----------|----|------|-----|--------|---------|--------|--------|---------